Categorizing Sexual Orientation: The Terms and Origins

 Derived from ancient Greek, this word literally means, “same sex,” but is used to describe a pattern of romantic and sexual attraction to members of the same sex.
 This term was first coined in 1869, but the words gay, lesbian and queer came much later in the 20th century.

 Lesbos was a Greek island which was home to a 6th century female poet named Sappho, who loved other women, hence the terms, “lesbos,” and, “lesbians.”
-Although homosexual’s anatomy prevents them from having offspring through penetrative sex, condoms like the Okamoto 004 and dental dams are still necessary in order to prevent the spread of STDs.
+Although homosexual’s anatomy prevents them from having offspring through penetrative sex, condoms like the Lifestyles Tough and dental dams are still necessary in order to prevent the spread of STDs.
 On the Kinsey Scale, homosexuals would receive a test score of 5 or 6.

 Bisexuality